Striving to be a Zero Waste Dining Facility

 - Purchase your Green Thread food container at Victor's in the Ondine or at the food court in Smith Center for just $3.50.

 - Use your container to eat anywhere on PSU campus including the food trucks.

 - Bring your dirty container back to Victor's or the food court and we will give you a clean new container or a rain check to pick up a new one when you're ready to eat again.

 Composting Organic Materials

-Last school year, we diverted 109 tons of food waste from the landfill through our composting efforts in the dining hall at the Ondine and in the Smith Center.
+To help reduce the waste, last school year, we diverted 109 tons of food waste from the landfill through our composting efforts in the dining hall at Ondine and Smith Center.

 Supporting Sustainable Agriculture

 In support of sustainable agriculture, PSU Dining purchases some products that are certified by the Food Alliance, a non-profit organization that certifies farms and ranches and food handlers (including packers, processors and distributors) for sustainable agricultural and business practices.
 We also emphasize purchasing locally grown and seasonally available produce.
 In 2007, the Ondine purchased 10,565 pounds of produce from farms located in Oregon and Washington.